 Welcome to Africana Studies at Bowling Green State University, Bowling Green, Ohio.
-We offer a planned major or dual major for the Bachelor of Arts (BA) degree as well as minor within the College of Arts and Sciences.
-The major allows students to explore the historical, cultural, literary and artistic expressions and contributions of peoples of African descent worldwide through an interdisciplinary approach by taking courses in a variety of disciplines and Colleges within the University.
-If you have further inquiries about any aspects of our program, please contact us.
+We offer a planned major or dual major for the Bachelor of Arts (BA) degree as well as a minor within the College of Arts and Sciences.
+The major allows students to explore the historical, cultural, literary, and artistic expressions and contributions of peoples of African descent worldwide through an interdisciplinary approach by taking courses in a variety of disciplines and Colleges within the University.
 Thank you for visiting our website.

 Highlights of Program & Options

 - BA in Africana Studies for majors, College of Arts and Sciences

 - Double major in Africana Studies and another Discipline

 - Minor in Africana Studies with a major in another Discipline

 - Over 15 PhD Faculty Involved in Teaching, Research, and Advising

 - Great flexibility and breadth of coursework available to majors and minors, who can benefit from the internationally recognized expertise of individual faculty whose specialties represent a broad range of disciplines, including art history, history, geography, French, ethnomusicology, media, ethnic studies, popular culture, and English

 - Students can select Individualized Concentrations in African, African-American, Afro-Caribbean, and/or Afro-Latino cultures

 - Annual Undergraduate Student Research Colloquium, "Emerging Perspectives in Africana Studies", featuring an internationally known keynote speaker from across the US or abroad